For oven-baked pizzas when you're out in the woods, our cooking expert loves this innovative accessory.

 Designed for outdoors and camping.
 Fits Camp Chef 14-inch cooking system models.
 Made of cordierite ceramic to emulate brick pizza ovens with strong, even heat.
-Sports a built-in temperature gauge.
+Sports a built-in temperature gauge, as well as a convenient, portable design.

 Requires Camp Chef portable cooking systems for heat.